Lowcountry Eye Specialists

 Diabetes can cause a variety of unpleasant complications, including diabetic retinopathy.
-If you have diabetes, make sure you have regular eye exams with board-certified ophthalmologists Jay Thompson, MD, and Phelan Piehota, DO, at Lowcountry Eye Specialists in Ladson, South Carolina.
-They can diagnose diabetic retinopathy at an early stage and treat it before it affects your sight.
+If you have diabetes, make sure you have regular eye exams with our board-certified ophthalmologists at Lowcountry Eye Specialists in Ladson, South Carolina.
+They can diagnose diabetic retinopathy at an early stage before it affects your sight.
 To arrange your diabetic eye exam, call the practice today or book an appointment online.

 Diabetic retinopathy is a condition affecting your eyes that can develop from diabetes.